vellons/polito-ds-lab-exercises/README.md

 This is a collections of notes from labs and exercises.

+## Exam 🙀⏳
+In the `exam` folder you can find our solution for the winter 2024 exam.

 ## 📚 Lecture 2023-10-04:
 *Slides: 01-Python-Intro all, 02-Python-Programming to page 26*